samuraininja84/UnityPackages/README.md

   - Input Reader is a system that allows and blocks player controls based on the scenario, such as being in a cutscene.
     - It is a very opinionated solution and will only work based on the controls you set up.
     - It is only recommended to download it in its current state if you want to kitbash it to work for your specific needs.
-  - ListToPopUp is an attribute that draws a list as an enum popup, similar to how Extendable Enums works.
   - Optional Struct is a wrapper struct that allows you to decide what to do with a variable/script based on whether it is enabled or disabled,
     - Based on these videos:
       - aartificial: https://www.youtube.com/watch?v=uZmWgQ7cLNI